cmpsc-481-s22-m1/PyPiCounter/README.md

 # returns the number of while loops

 count_function_definitions(file_name)
-# returns the number of function difinitions
+# returns the number of function definitions

 count_functions_without_docstrings(file_name)
-# returns the number of functions without doctrings
+# returns the number of functions without docstrings

 count_functions_with_docstrings(file_name)
 # returns the number of functions with docstrings

 count_classes_with_docstrings(file_name)
-# returns the number of classes with doctrings
+# returns the number of classes with docstrings

 count_classes_without_docstrings(file_name)
 # returns the number of classes without docstrings